crossingts/cybersecurityfoundations/3.-cybersecurity-grc/key-cybersecurity-regulations-and-standards.md

 ### Formal Regulations vs Industry Standards

 This section differentiates between formal regulations (laws and government rules) and industry standards and frameworks based on their source of legal authority and enforceability.
 Regulations derive force from law, while standards derive force from contract or voluntary commitment.

 Formal Regulations are statutory and regulatory.
 They are created and enforced by a legislative or government body (e.g., EU Parliament, U.S. Congress, State of California).
 Non-compliance can result in legal penalties, fines, or criminal charges.

-Industry Standards are typically developed by industry consortia or standards bodies (e.g., PCI SSC, NIST), but they can be governmental in origin and adopted by industry.
+Industry Standards are typically developed by industry consortia or standards bodies (e.g., PCI SSC, NIST), but they can also be governmental in origin and adopted by industry.
 Compliance is often enforced through contractual obligations (PCI DSS) or adopted voluntarily as best practice (NIST CSF).

-Standards are defined by their mechanism of enforcement as contractual requirements or legally-binding obligations.

 CMMC is a special case where a government agency mandates a specific certification standard for its contractors.